JobaOnaks/Voting-System/README.md

 A voting system that allows users to register and login with  unique voters id.

 ## Procedure
-Lunch your command pormpt and enter the command pip install mysql-connector-python
+Launch your command prompt and enter the command pip install mysql-connector-python

 Downlaod MySQL Workbench or Xampp server